TI-capacitor/T1GR3/README.md

 # T1GR3
+# 📌 Don"t attempt to run this version...Use main.
+This is very broken.
 to launch this you need 2 terminals open
 One should be in your PX4-Autopilot folder, and anotheer one inside your template_ws folder in PX4-Autopilot